rrwick/Porechop/README.md

   -o OUTPUT, --output OUTPUT       Filename for FASTA or FASTQ of trimmed reads (if not set, trimmed
-                                   reads will be printed to stdout) --format {auto,fasta,fastq}      Output format for the reads - if auto, the format will be chosen based on the output filename or the input read format (default: auto)
-  -v VERBOSITY, --verbosity VERBOSITY
+                                   reads will be printed to stdout) --format {auto,fasta,fastq}      Output format for the reads - if auto, the format will be chosen based on the output filename or the input read format (default: auto) -v VERBOSITY, --verbosity VERBOSITY
-                                   Level of progress information: 0 = none, 1 = some, 2 = full - output
+                                   Level of progress information: 0 = none, 1 = some, 2 = lots, 3 = full
-                                   will go to stdout if reads are saved to a file and stderr if reads are printed to stdout (default: 1) -t THREADS, --threads THREADS    Number of threads to use for adapter alignment (default: 8) --version                        show program's version number and exit
+                                   - output will go to stdout if reads are saved to a file and stderr if reads are printed to stdout (default: 1) -t THREADS, --threads THREADS    Number of threads to use for adapter alignment (default: 8) --version                        show program's version number and exit